-After 12 successful years as a high school coach, Shepherd began his collegiate coaching career in 1998 at Evangel University.
-He served as Evangel head coach Steve Jenkins’ assistant for four seasons.
-In 2002, Shepherd was on the staff that celebrated Evangel’s NAIA Division II national basketball championship.
+Following 12 successful years as a high school coach, Shepherd began his collegiate coaching career in 1998 at Evangel University.
+He served as the assistant for four seasons.
+Shepherd was on the staff that celebrated Evangel’s 2002 NAIA Division II national basketball championship.

-In 2002, Shepherd was introduced as the fourth head coach in the history of College of the Ozarks.
-In his fourth year at the helm, the 2006 Bobcats delivered to College of the Ozarks their first ever national championship, defeating Huntington University 74-56 in the title game.
+In 2002, Shepherd was introduced as the fourth head coach in the history of College of the Ozarks' men's basketball.
+In his fourth year at the helm, the 2006 Bobcats delivered to College of the Ozarks their first-ever national championship, defeating Huntington University 74-56 in the title game.
 He was also named NAIA National Coach of the Year.

 Shepherd graduated from Savannah High School in 1982.
-He received his bachelor’s degree in physical education from Northwest Missouri State in 1986.
-Shepherd earned his master’s degree in middle school education from Evangel University in 2004.
-Shepherd and his wife Karen have two daughters, Alexis, 21 and Sydney 16.
+He received his bachelor’s degree in physical education from Northwest Missouri State in 1986 and his master’s degree in middle school education from Evangel University in 2004.
+Shepherd and his wife, Karen, have two daughters, Alexis and Sydney.

 Ryan Worley returns for his 10th year as an assistant coach with the Bobcats after serving as head boys basketball coach at both Sparta and Hollister High Schools.

 Worley's tenure at the College has helped the team compile a 207-113 record, which has included a National Championship Title in 2006, a National Runner-Up Title in 2009, and two Elite Eight finishes in the NAIA National Championship.
 He has assisted in coaching and developing nine NAIA All-Americans, three Scholar Athletes, and three former Bobcats who went on to play professionally overseas.